 ►►► ARE YOU OVER 35?
 DID YOU PAY INTO A UK COMPANY/PRIVATE PENSION?
 Do you know whether and how you can access your lump sum and bring it over to the USA?
 For a FREE review of your UK pension contact Mark Solomons in Florida with Florin Pensions direct on 793-1311 or email firstname.lastname@example.org On Subject line put: “To Mark Solomons—UK pension query”.
 Include your name + city + phone + a sentence about the type of company/private pension you paid into.
 NOTE: The UK’s decision to leave the EU has resulted in Gilt yields reaching all time historic lows, pushing up the transfer values of UK defined benefit pensions schemes.
 That means your unfrozen pension is worth MORE since July 2016.
 Mark is a longtime member of the Florida Association of British Business [FABB].
 As FABB’s UK pensions expert he has unfrozen many pensions for USA expats over the years.

-►►► DON’T BE BATTERED BY BREXIT!
-DO YOU NEED TO TRANSFER CURRENCY OVER FROM THE UK?
-TRANSFER UK CURRENCY SAFELY TO/FROM the UK.
-At lower rates than any bank .
-For property/business transactions/pension funds transfer or other purposes.
-Or transfer to/from any other country worldwide.
-FABB you help you save considerable exchange fees via our partner Moneycorp.
-WE RECOMMEND MONEYCORP of the UK with an office in Orlando, Florida.
-Moneycorp is the only UK currency exchange company licenced to deal in 50 states.
+►►► + WANT TO SAVE WHEN TRANSFERRING over UK CURRENCY?
+DON’T USE YOUR BANK!
+Use Moneycorp.
+The pound is plummeting.
+That affects all expats in Florida who still have UK dealings.
+To transfer your precious funds, we highly recommend you use the services of Moneycorp.
+This will save you fees and grief, as we Londoners say!
+What your own bank won’t do is save you considerable exchange fees .
+NOW is an advantageous time for you to transfer any funds you have.
+THE BEST WAY: FABB [Florida Association of British Business] recommends MONEYCORP of the UK with an office in Florida.
+At lower rates than any bank Moneycorp is the only UK currency exchange company licenced to deal in 50 states.
 Many expat Brits here have used this currency service for years and report huge savings and satisfaction.
-Phone Moneycorp’s Kelly Cutchin direct on cell 207-6616 to ask all your questions.
-She is based at their HQ in Orlando.
-Or email your query to Kelly Cutchin firstname.lastname@example.org for details.
-Moneycorp has a UK office too so she may set up your account in the UK—whichever suits you.
+TO FIND OUT MORE: Phone Moneycorp’s Kelly Cutchin on 207-6616 at their HQ in Orlando to ask all your questions.
+Or email your query to Kelly Cutchin email@example.com for details.
+Moneycorp has a UK office too so Kelly may set up your account in the UK—whichever suits you.
+Moneycorp have been trusted FABB members since 2005.

 Need a Job in Florida?
 Consult FABB’s Jobs Websites list.
 For details email you name + City + contact phone to firstname.lastname@example.org